KiarashDadpour/Enhancing-Code-Correctness-and-Security/README.md

-# Enhancing Code Correctness and Security with Large Language Models: A Hands-on Workshop
+# Enhancing Code Correctness and Security with Large Language Models
 ## Abstract
 With the rapid and growing use of software in security-critical and life-critical systems, code correctness and software security have become core challenges in software engineering and cryptography.
 Traditional security analysis and testing techniques remain widely used, but in many cases they are time-consuming and provide limited coverage of vulnerabilities.